 Entity X has two classes of shares: Class A and Class B shares.
-The Class A shares are the entity's ordinary shares and qualify for equity classification.
-The Class B shares are not mandatorily redeemable shares but contain a call option allowing the issuer to repurchase them.
+The Class A shares are Entity X's ordinary shares and qualify for equity classification.
+The Class B shares are not mandatorily redeemable shares but contain a call option allowing Entity X to repurchase them.

-Dividends are payable on the Class B shares if and only if dividends have been paid on the Class A ordinary shares of the issuer.
+Dividends are payable on the Class B shares if and only if dividends have been paid on the Class A ordinary shares.
 Under the terms and conditions of the Class B shares, dividends are initially payable at a rate equal to that on the Class A ordinary shares.
 However, the class B shares also contain a 'step-up' dividend clause that will increase the (linked) dividend in three years time to a punitive rate of 25% unless Entity X exercises its call option before then.